emrulhasan-nlp/nmb-apps/README.md

     Note: It is take you to your local browser.
 Come back to your terminal.
 #step 4: Enter your name and hit enter, and go back to browser and enjoy reading.

-Special notes: if you close the broswer, start from step 3. and please start from the file number you left off.
-You can do clr+f, and enter the last file number.
+Special notes: if you close the broswer, start from step 3 and read from the file number you left off.
+You can do ctrl+f, and enter the last file number.